 Alternatively, you can fly in to Baltimore/Washington International airport or Dulles International airport.
 Travel times to these airports will vary due to traffic, and travel times can be highly variable, but it typically it takes ~40 minutes to/from BWI to UMD and an hour to an hour and a half to/from Dulles.

 There are public transportation, taxi service, and SuperShuttle options for each of the airports.
-The metro stops at Reagan International airport and also at NSF (Eisenhower Avenue) and near UMD campus (College Park station - there's a shuttle bus from the metro station to UMD campus).
+The metro stops at Reagan International airport and also at NSF (Eisenhower Avenue) and near UMD campus (College Park station - there may be a shuttle bus from the metro station to UMD campus).
 For more details about ground transportation options from each airport, see the red text at bottom of the Maps and Directions web page, under "By Air."

 If you attend the NSF trip, you may choose to fly home on the afternoon or evening of July 27.
 Travel time from the NSF offices to Dulles is at least one hour (and may be more during rush hour); to Reagan National you should allow at least one-half hour if during rush hour.
 The Washington DC Airport Shuttle serves both airports.
 They will pick up at the door and deliver to the airport.